yangalexandery/yangalexandery.github.io/_posts/2018-08-31-relearning-MH.markdown

 ---
 layout: post
-title:  "Relearning Markov Chain Monte Carlo"
+title:  "Relearning the Metropolis-Hastings Algorithm"
 date:   2018-08-31
-visible: false
+visible: true
 ---

 {% include mathjs %}

-In short, Markov Chain Monte Carlo (MCMC) is a family of methods for efficiently sampling from an arbitrary probability distribution.
+Markov Chain Monte Carlo (MCMC) is a family of methods for efficiently sampling from an arbitrary probability distribution.
 The Metropolis-Hastings algorithm is a specific example of MCMC, which we'll be summarizing in this post.
 First, however, let's justify the need of these sampling algorithms.

 ## Sampling is hard, sometimes
 Informally, the problem of sampling a distribution is usually posed as: